sagemath/trac_to_gh/Issue 3602.md

 # Issue 3602: weird bug in group.pyx -- something about latexing a graph

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3602

 Original creator: was